Manzood/Dotfiles/README.md

 My current set of Dotfiles.

-I'd say the most unique set of Dotfiles here are my Neovim Dotfiles, and I've tailored them to have a somewhat decent Competitive Programming experience.
-There's probably a lot of changes I'll be making to it as I use Neovim as my primary editor now, especially with the release of Neovim 0.5.
+This repository contains my Neovim, Alacritty and Sublime-Text config.
+I will probably update this to have an install script in the future, to be able to switch my workflow around whenever necessary.

+Neovim: <br>
+I currently use Neovim v0.5, and I've replaced my old YouCompleteMe config with the built-in LSP config.
+I have not set up tree-sitter so far, but I hope to do so with the release of v0.6.

-Changes with respect to Sublime Text: <br>
+Sublime Text: <br>
-Vintage mode has been disabled, and there are a bunch of plugins I could install.
+Vintage mode has been disabled.
 My personal key bindings and user settings I use have been uploaded into this repository.
-The theme I prefer is the agila theme and monokai colour scheme at the moment, though that probably isn't final.
+The theme I prefer is the agila theme and monokai colour scheme at the moment.
 Finally, there's a couple of key binding changes, such as setting "ctrl+shift+]" as unindent.
 Also, "ctrl+[" enters normal mode at the moment, although some day I hope use the Caps Lock button to do it instead.